47 Things You Always Should Buy at the Dollar Store (+ 21 Things You Never Should)

 - Candles: Generally, candles don’t burn long and omit a less-than-desirable odor.

 - Glue and Crayons: These items simply do not work as well, and you’ll be spending more to replace them.

 - Pet Food: Depending on the product, some pet foods you’d find at the dollar store may not be as carefully regulated as other stores.

-- Kids’ Floaties (Floatation Devices): With anything involving safety, you’re better off paying more for a stronger, more durable floatation device.
+- Kids’ Floaties (Flotation Devices): With anything involving safety, you’re better off paying more for a stronger, more durable flotation device.